dlewis27/SSRgenotyper/README.md

 # SSRgenotyper
 find SSRs in a population

-SSRmulti will find simple sequence repeats of length 2 and 4 from given sam files and a reference.
+SSRgenotyper will find simple sequence repeats of length 2, 3, and 4 from given sam files and a reference.
 SSR with the same letters (i.e. GGG) or are lowercase will be excluded.
 Currently it only works for diploid organisms.
 The output is a table that with the marker names and SSR alleles.

 ## Making the Reference

 The reference is expected to be a .fasta file with a target SSR on each sequence surrounded by flanking nucleotides.
 This can be created using MISA on a reference and then using Bedtools to extend the sequence on both sides for mapping purposes.
 Extending it by 75 bp upstream and downstream seems to work well.
-SSRmulti will find which SSR is on each sequence so this does not need to be provided.
+SSRgenotyper will find which SSR is on each sequence so this does not need to be provided.

 For example: